jonathan-laurent/AlphaZero.jl/docs/src/index.md

 does not appear to be significantly stronger.

 `AlphaZero.jl` is designed to be as simple as those Python implementations.
-In addition, it is about two orders of magnitude faster, making it possible to solve nontrivial games on a standard desktop computer with a GPU.
+In addition, it is between one and two orders of magnitude faster, making it possible to solve nontrivial games on a standard desktop computer with a GPU.
 This gain comes mostly from two sources:
 - **Julia's inherent speed:** most machine learning algorithms do not suffer